 Best Areas to Invest in Manhattan

 What is the best area to invest in property in Manhattan?
 This is perhaps the most common question we get from buyer clients.
 Answer is, going back to my Finance class from 20+ years ago, It Depends.
 There is no best area per se as it depends on the buyer’s objectives and long term goals.
 Objectives include price point, holding period and whether the buyer intends to rent it out or hold as a vacation home.
-Based on these objectives, we guide buyers on a strategy that provides the best fit.
+Based on these objectives, we guide global investor buyers on a strategy that provides the best fit.
 Put yourselves in my shoes, if I were to ask which is the best area to invest in your city, you’d likely give the same response.

 Every area has upsides and downsides, the below are five examples.
 If everything in an area is perfect, then the downside is price, as one of the examples below demonstrate.

 Financial District (Oversupply, Value Opportunity)

 Upside: FiDi has the World Trade Center, the largest development in Manhattan.
 The WTC consists of four office buildings, Westfield Mall which is the largest mall in Manhattan, the Oculus transportation hub and in construction, a performing arts center.
 Fifteen years ago, the area used to be dark after work hours but since the prior new development boom of 2006 to 2008, there are now many residential buildings in FiDi.
 Along with this came grocery stores and restaurants which has made FiDi more livable than in 2005.

 Downside: This is the area with the most new launch property in the pipeline.
 For example, the high end One Wall Street, 125 Greenwich, 77 Greenwich, 130 William, One Seaport.
-High end developments will has problems selling.
+High end developments will have problems selling.
 The “affordable luxury” segments will do better.
 New owners will need to compete with other landlords who are renting out their property after closing.

 Upper East Side (Fifth and Park Avenues mostly coops)